noctuelles/noctuelles/README.md

-:wave: Welcome on my github profile !
+:wave: Hi, i'm Paul 👋, welcome on my github profile !

+* 🌍  I'm based in Paris, France
+* 🚀  I'm currently studying at 42 Paris, looking to find an internship !
+* 🧠  I'm learning Python, Javascript, and Rust.

 You can find all the projects that i've done at 42 below. :arrow_down: